 I see a hand raised in the back of the room.
 Clearly this new revelation has spurred some questions.
 Yikes, there's another hand.
 Okay, so what I'm going to do right now is turn the rest of this blog article into a Q&A format and deal with your questions as best I can.
 Yes miss, you, the attractive young lady in the back row.

 QUESTION: In the first draft you called us your "small but mighty" readership, but at the last minute you changed it to "tastefully-select."
 You probably thought that was a more subtle way of putting it.
 Do you do that a lot, change what you have written?

 ANSWER: Sometimes, but not usually.
 I actually lifted large chunks of this blog article out of some emails I had written to Profs John Pollini at USC and Amy Richlin at UCLA, and I didn't have to change more than a word or two.
 I would like to thank both of them for their help researching this article as well as Prof John Clarke at the U of Texas in Austin and, of course, Prof Buttrey at the Fitzwilliam Museum at Cambridge.
 Yes, the gentleman in the second row.

-Q: In a recent blog article you refer to Wolfgang Schürmann's Typologie und Bedeutung der stadtrömischen Minerva-Kultbilder (Rome, 1985), and the implication is that you possess a working knowledge of German.
+Q: In a recent blog article [this one will be reprinted at a later date] you refer to Wolfgang Schürmann's Typologie und Bedeutung der stadtrömischen Minerva-Kultbilder (Rome, 1985), and the implication is that you possess a working knowledge of German.
 Yet looking at your copy of the book I see an inordinate amount of pencil scribbling, both interlineally and in the margins.
 In fact there seem to be more pencil marks in the margins than there is text on the page.
 How do you explain that?